 Ongoing Care After Treatment

 A very crucial element of the rehab process that many people don’t consider is the use of aftercare to ensure relapse prevention.
-Continuing to attend a program after completing rehab can be helpful in allowing the patient some time to fully adjust to what it is like to live sober.
+Continuing to attend a program after completing rehab can be helpful in allowing the patient time to fully adjust to what it is like to live sober.
 Being thrown back into their normal life after rehab can be jarring so having an aftercare program available can make the transition much more smooth.